BOSTON FBI agents zeroed in Wednesday on how

 "The range of suspects and motives remains wide open," Richard DesLauriers, FBI agent in charge in Boston, said at a news conference Tuesday.
 He vowed to "go to the ends of the Earth to identify the subject or subjects who are responsible for this despicable crime."

-Reuters video
+/ Reuters video

-this time, and it appears he was a spectator who was injured in the
+Law enforcement sources told CBS News a Saudi Arabian man who was being questioned by investigators is not considered a suspect at this time, and it appears he was a spectator who was injured in the attack.

 President Obama branded the attack an act of terrorism but said officials don't know "whether it was planned and executed by a terrorist organization, foreign or domestic, or was the act of a malevolent individual."